Hawaii challenges enforcement of Trump travel order

-Just hours after it went into effect, the state of Hawaii went to federal court Thursday to challenge the Trump administration's travel order, saying it barred too many people.
+Just hours after the Trump administration's travel order went into effect, the state of Hawaii went to federal court Thursday to challenge it, saying the order barred too many people.

 The Supreme Court ruled Monday that Trump's order could be enforced in part until the court makes a final ruling on the order later this year.
 The order went into effect at 8 p.m.
-ET.
+ET on Thursday.

 The ruling allowed Trump to impose a 90-day ban on travelers from six countries — Iran, Syria, Sudan, Somalia, Libya and Yemen — as well as a 120-day ban on any refugees who have no "bona fide relationship" with an entity or person in the United States.